turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/CollectiveBehavior_Lecture/Transcripts/Prose/AIFSS-03L_Collective Behavior Lecture ~ Daniel Friedman ~ Active Inference for the Social Sciences 2023.m4a.sentences.csv_transcript.md

 53:26 [[start:3206988][end:3210640]] Every capacity has a natural history and emerged from simpler variants.
 [[start:3211300][end:3217040]] Second, it is assumed that all metaphors are to be judged by their utility in driving scientific progress.
 [[start:3217480][end:3226820]] There is not a binary categorization of scientific pictures which should be taken literally or not, which can be decided a priori upfront.
-[[start:3227640][end:3232368]] Third, much of the discussion centers around goals related to teleology.
-[[start:3232464][end:3248316]] A hotly debated topic here, goal directedness is taken in the nonmagical cybernetic engineering and control theory sense of a feedback system that operates to maximize some specific state of affairs, which can be modeled as a dynamical system with attractors in its state space.
+[[start:3227640][end:3232368]] Third, much of the discussion centers around goals related to teleology, [[start:3232464][end:3248316]] a hotly debated topic.
+Here, goal-directedness is taken in the nonmagical cybernetic engineering and control theory sense of a feedback system that operates to maximize some specific state of affairs, which can be modeled as a dynamical system with attractors in its state space.

 54:08 [[start:3248418][end:3256620]] And later work by Levin and Fields and others expanded this concept of intelligence just to phenomenal heights and flavors.
-[[start:3256780][end:3279300]] So Active Inference helps us understand that cognitive glue maybe it's mechanistically enacted by bioelectricity in a given system or at a given scale, but Active Inference gives us the analytical glue to approach those systems with an open mind and an open scaffold.
+[[start:3256780][end:3279300]] So Active Inference helps us understand that cognitive glue, maybe it's mechanistically enacted by bioelectricity in a given system or at a given scale, but Active Inference gives us the analytical glue to approach those systems with an open mind and an open scaffold.

 54:39 [[start:3279720][end:3287492]] And so those are some of the insights and fundamentals of Active Inference as applied to collective behavioral systems.
-[[start:3287636][end:3299340]] Now on to the last third of this lecture applications and Implications of Active Inference for the Social Sciences regarding collective behavior.
+[[start:3287636][end:3299340]] Now on to the last third of this lecture:Applications and Implications of Active Inference for the Social Sciences regarding collective behavior.
 [[start:3300480][end:3304510]] This is really where it is wide, wide, wide open.

 55:06 [[start:3306820][end:3315068]] What kinds of insights can Active Inference offer about the role of learning, adaptation, conflict, and cooperation in collective behavior?
 [[start:3315164][end:3318720]] And how can we approach that from a cognitive security perspective?
-[[start:3319080][end:3332680]] Here we'll draw on the work of Scott David and colleagues, active Inference in Modeling Conflict what implications does Active Inference have on the study of human collective behavior, particularly in social, economic, and digital contexts?
+[[start:3319080][end:3332680]] Here we'll draw on the work of Scott David and colleagues, "Active Inference in Modeling Conflict."
+What implications does Active Inference have on the study of human collective behavior, particularly in social, economic, and digital contexts?
 [[start:3333100][end:3336650]] Here we'll draw on the work by Poirier et al.
-[[start:3337020][end:3340068]] Communication as socially extended Active Inference.
+[[start:3337020][end:3340068]] "Communication as socially extended Active Inference.

-55:40 [[start:3340164][end:3343336]] An ecological approach to communicative behavior livestream.
-[[start:3343368][end:3352780]] 48 series what considerations that are relevant for thinking about assemblages and interactions?
+55:40 [[start:3340164][end:3343336]] An ecological approach to communicative behavior" (Livestream [[start:3343368][end:3352780]] 48 series).
+What considerations that are relevant for thinking about assemblages and interactions?
 [[start:3353760][end:3360268]] What considerations are relevant for thinking about assemblages and interactions among different entities in cognitive ecosystems?
 [[start:3360444][end:3363712]] Here we'll turn to the work of Friston et al.
-[[start:3363766][end:3364288]] Et al.
+[[start:3363766][end:3364288]]

-56:04 [[start:3364374][end:3375184]] 2022, designing Ecosystems of Intelligence from First Principles and how does Active Inference accommodate collective behavior within and across generations?
+56:04 [[start:3364374][end:3375184]] (2022), "Designing Ecosystems of Intelligence from First Principles" and "How does Active Inference accommodate collective behavior within and across generations?"
-[[start:3375312][end:3381216]] And here we'll look at a variational synthesis of evolutionary and developmental dynamics by Friston et al.
+[[start:3375312][end:3381216]] And here we'll look at "A variational synthesis of evolutionary and developmental dynamics" by Friston et al.
-[[start:3381258][end:3382730]] In 2023.
+[[start:3381258][end:3382730]] in 2023.
-[[start:3383100][end:3393548]] So when it comes to applications and implications of Active Inference in social sittings and settings, again, there's so much to do, there's so much to learn.
+[[start:3383100][end:3393548]] So when it comes to applications and implications of Active Inference in social settings, again, there's so much to do, there's so much to learn.
 [[start:3393634][end:3396120]] So we welcome everybody who's curious.

 56:36 [[start:3396200][end:3405952]] This is the time to write your live chats, submit your questions, prepare yourself to explore, and to be an active forager in this space.

 56:46 [[start:3406006][end:3408530]] And if you're listening, you know that you already are.
-[[start:3409140][end:3410112]] So in the work.
-[[start:3410166][end:3412636]] Active inference in modeling conflict.
+[[start:3409140][end:3410112]] So in the work [[start:3410166][end:3412636]] "Active inference in modeling conflict", [[start:3412828][end:3413276]] Scott
-[[start:3412828][end:3413276]] Scott.

-56:53 [[start:3413308][end:3414476]] David RJ.
+56:53 [[start:3413308][end:3414476]] David, R.J.
-[[start:3414508][end:3424656]] Corday and myself asked what kinds of insights can Active Inference offer about the role of learning, adaptation, conflict and cooperation in collective behavior?
+[[start:3414508][end:3424656]] Cordes and myself asked: What kinds of insights can Active Inference offer about the role of learning, adaptation, conflict and cooperation in collective behavior?
 [[start:3424768][end:3428470]] Now, as with all these other papers, there's always so many things that can be said.
-[[start:3429400][end:3438360]] What we did is we tried to connect beyond the very classical Markov blanket and agent environment partitioning, which we've seen many, many times.
+[[start:3429400][end:3438360]] What we did is we tried to connect beyond the very classical Markov blanket and agent-environment partitioning, which we've seen many, many times.
 [[start:3438510][end:3445304]] We tried to connect this to the specific kind of generative models that we use in modeling.

 57:25 [[start:3445432][end:3452504]] So here we led early by clarifying, this is what we're talking about with Active Inference, generative models.
-[[start:3452632][end:3457532]] It's not like something I'm hiding in my pocket and maybe I'll show you if you say the shibolith.
+[[start:3452632][end:3457532]] It's not like something I'm hiding in my pocket and maybe I'll show you if you say the shibboleth.
 [[start:3457676][end:3463868]] This is what we're talking about when we're talking about applying Active Inference models to social settings.
-[[start:3463964][end:3467600]] It's a discrete time generative model here just a motif.
+[[start:3463964][end:3467600]] It's a discrete time generative model here, just a motif.

-57:49 [[start:3469400][end:3481968]] We applied that kind of generative model architecture to one of the most well known models of sense making and decision making, which is the UDA loop.
+57:49 [[start:3469400][end:3481968]] We applied that kind of generative model architecture to one of the most well-known models of sense-making and decision-making, which is the OODA loop,

-58:02 [[start:3482064][end:3488340]] Observe, orient, decide, act by John Boyd Now this may seem to some like a quite sparse framework.
+58:02 [[start:3482064][end:3488340]] observe, orient, decide, act by John Boyd Now this may seem to some like a quite sparse framework.
 [[start:3488420][end:3492600]] Like, yeah, you get the observation, you figure it out, you make a decision, you take the action.
 [[start:3493500][end:3496200]] It doesn't do that much work by itself either.
-[[start:3496270][end:3500524]] However, UDA is used in tactical and strategic settings every single day.
+[[start:3496270][end:3500524]] However, OODA is used in tactical and strategic settings every single day.
 [[start:3500642][end:3507916]] And so we wanted to connect OODA loop to the generative models that we use in Active Inference.

 58:27 [[start:3507948][end:3513724]] And so we highlighted on the generative model where different stages of the OODA loop occur.
 [[start:3513852][end:3516032]] Perception happens in the sensory states.
 [[start:3516166][end:3524036]] Cognition or the orientation happens in the perceptual inference, the downstairs of that part of the figure.
-[[start:3524218][end:3530004]] And then decision making happens in the upstairs with the expected free energy calculation in this case.
+[[start:3524218][end:3530004]] And then decision-making happens in the upstairs with the expected free energy calculation in this case.

 58:50 [[start:3530122][end:3536952]] And finally action is selected and enacted and that results in impact and the cycle begins again.

-58:57 [[start:3537086][end:3543660]] Now, in Active Inference it's more like an unfolding flow, but to a first pass approximation it does the trick.
+58:57 [[start:3537086][end:3543660]] Now, in Active Inference it's more like an unfolding flow, but to a first-pass approximation it does the trick.
-[[start:3544160][end:3548860]] Why does that really matter that we understand the mechanics of decision making?
+[[start:3544160][end:3548860]] Why does that really matter that we understand the mechanics of decision-making?
 [[start:3549010][end:3553020]] Well, we're talking about Active Inference in the social setting.
 [[start:3553440][end:3568710]] That means we're talking about two sophisticated cognitive entities, maybe two businesses, maybe two individual humans, maybe a person and a business, maybe different kinds of systems that we don't even know about or we haven't even seen yet.
-[[start:3569880][end:3580180]] And that generative model is the internal states that is then participating in this minimal dyadic collective behavioral encounter.
+[[start:3569880][end:3580180]] And that generative model is the internal states that are then participating in this minimal dyadic collective behavioral encounter.

-59:40 [[start:3580860][end:3589400]] We can expand that to thinking about commons resource, commons attention, commons open source ecosystems.
+59:40 [[start:3580860][end:3589400]] We can expand that to thinking about commons resource, commons attention, commons open-source ecosystems.
-[[start:3589740][end:3601070]] And for this we utilized one of Scott David's favorite acronyms of which he has so so many, which is Bolts business, Operation, Legal, Technical and Social.
+[[start:3589740][end:3601070]] And for this we utilized one of Scott David's favorite acronyms of which he has so, so many, which is BOLTS: business, Operation, Legal, Technical and Social.

 1:00:01 [[start:3601920][end:3606430]] Bolts is not an exhaustive acronym, otherwise we would need everything.
 [[start:3606800][end:3612508]] But it's a heuristic that encourages us to think holistically about different systems.